csc7/PP3_CI_QCSDA/README.md

     - To investigate issues with global variables: https://stackoverflow.com/questions/10506973/can-not-increment-global-variable-from-function-in-python .

+    - To learn how to check if a Pandas dataframe is empty: https://stackoverflow.com/questions/19828822/how-to-check-whether-a-pandas-dataframe-is-empty, accessed on September 17th, 2021, at 19:30.

 - W3C®.
 Copyright © 2021 W3C ® (MIT, ERCIM, Keio, Beihang); https://www.w3.org/:

 - W3Schools (Powered by W3.CSS):